le-nicolas/Dilemma/README.md

 Cost Reduction Scenario:

 To save money, you decide to use a less expensive but less tested component.
-Impact: This decision maintains your budget but increases the risk of failure and potentially lowers the satellite’s performance if the component doesn’t work as expected.
+Impact: This decision maintains your budget but increases the risk of failure and potentially lowers the machine’s performance if the component doesn’t work as expected.

 Risk Reduction Scenario: